hoentschrode/check_dlan_bandwidth/README.md

 ```

 ## Configuration
-To use this check script you should create a custom command in icinga's ``commands.conf``:
+To use this check script one should create a custom command in icinga's ``commands.conf``:
 ```
 object CheckCommand "check_dlan_bandwidth" {
   command = ["/usr/local/bin/check_dlan_bandwidth"]